luyadev/luya/docs/guide/install-windows.md

 You can now log in into your administration interface `http://localhost/luya-kickstarter/admin` (depending on where you have located the LUYA files).

-> Visit the [Installation Problems and Questions Site](install-problems.md) when you have any problems with the LUYA Setup.
+> Visit the [installation problems and questions Site](install-problems.md) when you have any problems with the LUYA setup.